Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 One of the less-talked about benefits of 401(k) plans is that they’re protected by federal law.
 The Employee Retirement Security Act of 1974 (ERISA) sets minimum standards for any employers that set up retirement plans and for the administrators who manage them.

 Those protections include a claims and appeals process to make sure employees get the benefits they have coming.
 Those include the right to sue for benefits and breaches of fiduciary duty if the plan is mismanaged, that certain benefits are paid if the participant becomes unemployed, and that plan features and funding are properly disclosed.
-Another plus: ERISA-qualified accounts are protected from creditors.
+ERISA-qualified accounts are also protected from creditors.

 401(k) Fees, Vesting, and Penalties